franciskinyuru/Youtube-Downloader/Readme.md

   -main.py

-## To host in heroku you need the following files
+## To host in render you need the following files
-* Procfile -which is required by heroku added the below.
+* deployment branch main

-     web: uvicorn app.main:app --host=0.0.0.0 --port=${PORT:-5000}
+* Build command: pip install -r requirements.txt

-* runtime.txt - Python version on which you app will run on.
-Have added below
+* Start Command: uvicorn app.main:app --port=${PORT:-5000}

-     python-3.9.14
+* Auto deploy: yes

-* requirement.txt - This will have the packages your app will require to run
+* requirements.txt - This will have the packages your app will require to run

 ## How the Page looks like
 ![img.png](img.png)